-Art I - 1 Credit Course Code: 021 GRADE OFFERING BUILDING OFFERING ⊠9 ⊠10 ⊠11 ⊠12 ⊠BHS □MCHS ⊠RHS □SHCC

-Prerequisite: None
+Art I- 1 CreditCourse Code: 021GRADE OFFERINGBUILDING OFFERING $\boxtimes$ BHS $\boxtimes$ MCHS $\boxtimes$ RHS $\square$ SHCC

-takes to skillfully use the students will investigate h school art, the student will be exposed to a variety of media as well as what it at media.
-Using the elements of art and the principles of design as a framework, a variety of experiences and concepts.
-Students explore various two dimensional rt media using a variety of expressive and technical ideas.
+In the first course in high school art, the student will be exposed to a variety of media as well as what it takes to skillfully use that media.
+Using the elements of art and the principles of design as a framework, students will investigate a variety of experiences and concepts.
+Students explore various two dimensional and three dimensional art media using a variety of expressive and technical ideas.

 Art II - 1 Credit

-Course Code: 022 GRADE OFFERING □9
+Course Code: 022 022

+GRADE OFFERING

+□ 9

+□ 10

+□ 11

+□ 12

-BUILDING OFFERING ⊠BHS □MCHS ⊠RHS □SHCC
+BUILDING OFFERING

+□ BHS

+□ MCHS

+□ SHCC

 Prerequisite: Art I

-techniques and methods ident will continue to expand his/her knowledge of the visual arts by learning new, to handle new media and to further his/her understanding of familiar media.
-In will also begin to concentrate on specific media and areas of the visual arts for ference.
+In this course, the art student will continue to expand his/her knowledge of the visual arts by learning new techniques and methods, to handle new media and to further his/her understanding of familiar media.
+In this course, the student will also begin to concentrate on specific media and areas of the visual arts for which he/she feels a preference.

-Art III - 1 Credit Course Code: 023 GRADE OFFERING BUILDING OFFERING □9 □10 ⊠11 ⊠12 ⊠BHS □MCHS ⊠RHS □SHCC
+Art III - 1 Credit Course Code: 023

+GRADE OFFERING □9 □10 ⊠11 ⊠12

+BUILDING OFFERING BHS S ⊠RH IS SHCC

 Prerequisite: Art I and Art II

-this level, he/she has bed nt will begin to work on an individual basis.
-By the time the student has reached come acquainted with and fairly competent in the various media.
-The student in s/her knowledge of the various media and continue with the refinement of
+In this course, the student will begin to work on an individual basis.
+By the time the student has reached this level, he/she has become acquainted with and fairly competent in the various media.
+The student in this class will expand his/her knowledge of the various media and continue with the refinement of techniques.

-Art IV - 1 Credit
+Art IV-1 Credit

-Course Code: 024 GRADE OFFERING □9 □10 □11 ⊠12
+Course Code: 024

+GRADE OFFERING □9 □10 □11 ⊠12

-BUILDING OFFERING ⊠BHS □MCHS ⊠RHS □SHCC Prerequisite: Art I, Art II, and Art III In this final course, the student will work on a very individualized basis.
+BUILDING OFFERING ⊠BHS S ⊠RH s □shcc

+Prerequisite: Art I, Art II, and Art III

+In this final course, the student will work on a very individualized basis.
 At this level, the student is thoroughly acquainted with the media and techniques available in the Art classes.
 From this point, the student will work more selectively on problem-type projects of his/her own choosing.
 Through experimentation, the student will determine the scope and length to which to carry out the project.

+Drawing and Painting-1 Credit

+Course Code: 0231

+GRADE OFFERING □9 □10 ⊠11 ⊠12

+BUILDING OFFERING BHS ⊠MCH S □RH S SHCC

-Drawing and Painting - 1 Credit Course Code: 0231 GRADE OFFERING □9 □10 ⊠11 ⊠12 BUILDING OFFERING ⊠BHS ⊠MCHS □RHS □SHCC Prerequisite: Art I and Art II A continuation of the elements and principles of art, this class is used to develop the skills and sensitivity of drawing in a variety of methods and techniques.
+Prerequisite: Art I and Art II

+A continuation of the elements and principles of art, this class is used to develop the skills and sensitivity of drawing in a variety of methods and techniques.
 Students will increase awareness of composition and skills.
 This course will rely on the study of theories, methods, and painting techniques for landscapes, still-life and varied compositions with special emphasis on the elements and principles of art in painting.
 Watercolor, acrylic and oils will be used throughout.

+Ceramics I- 1 Credit Course Code: 0219

+GRADE OFFERING ⊠9 ⊠10 ⊠11 ⊠12

+BUILDING OFFERING $\boxtimes BHS$ ⊠MCH S □RF IS SHCC

-Ceramics I - 1 Credit Course Code: 0219 GRADE OFFERING ⋈9 ⋈10 ⋈11 ⋈12 BUILDING OFFERING ⋈BHS ⋈MCHS □RHS □SHCC Prerequisite: None The purpose of this course is to give students an extensive experience into the introduction of ceramics.
+The purpose of this course is to give students an extensive experience in the introduction of ceramics.
 It is the study and use of ceramic procedures and techniques, including hand forming, slab building, tile-making, and an intro to wheel throwing and surface manipulation.

-Ceramics II - 1 Credit - Grade 10 - 12 - MCHS Course Code: 02192 GRADE OFFERING □9 No 10 No 11 No 12 BUILDING OFFERING □ BHS ⋈ MCHS □ RHS □ SHCC Prerequisite: Ceramics I
+Ceramics II - 1 Credit Course Code: 02192 : - Grad e 10 - 12 2 - MCI HS

+GRADE OFFERING □9 ⊠10 ⊠11 ⊠12

+BUILDING OFFERING BHS ⊠MCH S □RH IS SHCC

+Prerequisite: Ceramics I